charlie-j/starter-academic/content/post/keithnotes/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Notes from a 10 days Workshop with Keith Johnstone"
-subtitle: "Some notes about improvisation in the theater"
+subtitle: "Some notes about improvisation in the theater (version française en bas)"
 summary: ""
 authors: []
 tags: []